frankschae/academic-kickstart/content/post/abstract_differentiation/index.md

 ## Some current glitches

 First, the push forward of a tuple of vectors, e.g., $(v_1, v_2)$, for a function with several input arguments is currently ambiguous.
-While `AD.jacobian` primitives and `AD.pullback_function` primitives interpret the push forward of our `f` function as
+While `AD.jacobian` primitives and `AD.pullback_function` primitives interpret the push forward of our $f$ function as

 $$
 \left(\frac{\partial f(x_0,p)}{\partial x} v_1 , \frac{\partial f(x_0,p)}{\partial p} v_2 \right),